Fluency

 For contributors

 Take a look through our knownspace wiki first to get an idea of what the project is about.
 If you want to test it out, you'll need to download the Java Runtime Environment and then download the webstart example.
-To learn more about Fluency, you can also take a look at the videos and documentation pages, where you can find tutorials, design documents and other information.
+Java Development Kit and the java source code for Fluency here.
+To work on the project download the Java Development Kit and download the source.

 About Us | Site Map | Privacy Policy | Contact Us | ©2009 Indiana University Computer Science Department